-SO 3119 CONSUMER SOCIETY - LEVEL 5
+S0 3119 CONSUMER SOCIETY - LEVEL 5

 Consumer society as an expression of material culture in the post-modern globalized world.
 Emphasis on collective trends (fashion), conspicuous consumption (luxury), lifestyles (identity), class, and gender divisions, places (shopping malls), etc. The pathology of consumption: alienation, objectification, pseudo-individualism, and the romantic search for the "new."
 Theoretical views by Marx, Simmel, Benjamin, Bourdieu, Ritzer, Baudrillard, Campbell, Slater, Miller and others.
+Prerequisites: S0 1000 or S0 1001 UK CREDITS: 15

-SO 3125 MEDIA AND SOCIETY IN THE 21ST CENTURY - LEVEL 5
+S0 3125 MEDIA AND SOCIETY IN THE 21ST CENTURY - LEVEL 5

 The media in the global age: From television (i.e. news, media events, reality shows) to the internet (i.e. facebook, Wikipedia, blogs).
 Emphasis on popular culture, (un)reality constructions, audiences, celebrity industry, media power, the rise of a global public sphere.
 Media criticism, from mass society theories and the Frankfurt School to Postman, Baudrillard, and others to recent theorizing on new media and convergence culture.
+Prerequisites: S0 1000 or S0 1001 UK CREDITS: 15

-SO 3260 CLASSICAL SOCIOLOGICAL THEORY - LEVEL 5
+S0 3260 CLASSICAL SOCIOLOGICAL THEORY - LEVEL 5

-Origin and development of sociology through the intellectual traditions of the Enlightenment and Counter-Enlightenment.
+Origin and development of sociology through the intellectual traditions of the Enlightenment and Counter- Enlightenment.
 Primary emphasis on Comte, Spencer, Marx, Weber, Durkheim and Simmel.
 Examination of intellectual trends and social processes during the formative years of the discipline.